nazagege/Hello-_World/README.md

-# Hello-_World
+# alx-pre-course
-My third repository on GitHub
+I'm now a ALX Student, this is my repository as a full stack engineer